 We designed Coco from the ground-up, designing all 3,000 square feet from scratch in the beautiful new Gwendolyn Building, located in the historic Glen Lennox community of Chapel Hill.

-Coco is the inspired evolution of Coco Bean, our original award-winning coffee shop & cafe in Chapel Hill, opened in 2016.
-Our expansion and rebranding to Coco includes our dual concept: coffee shop, breakfast and lunch cafe by day and full-service restaurant and full bar by evening.
+Coco includes our fully plant-based dual concept: coffee shop, breakfast and lunch cafe by day and restaurant and full bar by evening.

 Whenever you choose to come, we hope you enjoy either one of our outdoor patios, as well as the overall indoor/outdoor feel of our restaurant, with a front wall of windows that opens up completely to the outside, across from a small green park just out front (and a free parking garage right next door!)

 Coco is an inclusive and welcoming space, and our menu is deeply rooted in kindness.
 We offer delicious food and drink in an inviting atmosphere, and our dishes are familiar and unique, refreshingly plant-based and as sustainable as possible.
 We offer our guests the joyful experience of gathering together to eat great food and indulge in delicious drinks while also practicing care for each other, our planet, and the animals with whom we share it.

 We source as many of our foods and drinks as locally as possible.
 There are many good reasons to do so, but one simple one is that an in-season organic tomato grown down the road tastes better than one trucked in from afar, a coffee bean roasted ten minutes away makes for a fresher espresso - and an award-winning beer brewed by a neighbor certainly deserves to be celebrated right here.

 For those offerings not found nearby, we import the best of the foods we’ve sampled for years - from an artisan plant-based creamery in San Francisco, known for its standout truffle brie, to the crispest wine we’d tasted in the Marlborough region of New Zealand.
 And, of course, the most luscious Italian hazelnut chocolate we’d ever indulged in had to be part of our dessert menu.